 Corporation tax rates

-The small company rate will therefore remain at 20%.
+The small profits rate will therefore remain at 20% until then.

 Annual Investment Allowance (AIA)